wintere/introhpc-archive/talapas-scripting/lesson.md

 talapas-bash.zip
 ```

 Remember the `cp` command?
-With SSH access, you can use the extremely convenient `scp` or "secure copy" command to copy files/folders to
-and from Talapas.
+With SSH access, you can use the `scp` or "secure copy" command to copy files/folders to and from Talapas.

 Just like the `cp` command, the arguments for `scp` are indicated in [source] [destination] order.